 Components of weight gain

-Only 3.5 kg of the total weight gain is due to the developing baby.
-The remainder is comprised of vital tissues and fluids that nourish and protect the foetus before and after birth.
+Only 3.5 kg of the total weight gain during pregnancy is due to the developing baby itself.
+The remainder is comprised of vital tissues and fluids which nourish and protect the foetus before and after birth.

 The components of weight gain are: